cantokhay/CSharpCamp/README.md

 ---

+## 🌍 Project 9: Tourism Statistics Dashboard
+This project involves a dynamic statistics panel for a tourism application, built using **Entity Framework (EF)**.
+The panel fetches real-time data such as location counts, average tour prices, and guide assignments from a relational database.

+### Highlights:
+- **Real-Time Data Updates**: Integrates EF methods like `Count`, `Sum`, and `Average` for efficient data processing.
+- **Custom Insights**: Provides city-specific and guide-specific data through dynamic queries.
+- **EF Versatility**: Demonstrates the flexibility of EF in handling diverse queries and aggregations.
+- And here is a screenshot of one of most attractive window of the project :

+---

 These projects gave me hands-on experience with essential C# concepts, setting a solid foundation for further, more complex applications.
 Looking forward to building upon these basics in future projects!